hornc/maddock/output/output.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; "We're all out of food, sorry, you'll just have to order drinks.
 What'll it be?"

- The wanderers look dissapointed, but order their drinks.
+ The wanderers look disappointed, but order their drinks.

 A crow, sitting under a table next to the coat rack, gives itself an outlaw scratch as if it were lobster.